thephez/dpp-spec/docs/document.md

-  ✓ should return invalid result if there are duplicate document transitions according to unique indices ✓ should return invalid result if data triggers execution failed ✓ should return valid result if document transitions are valid
+  ✓ should return invalid result if there are duplicate document transitions according to unique indices ✓ should return invalid result if data triggers execution failed ✓ should return valid result if document transitions are valid Timestamps
+    CREATE transition
+      ✓ should return invalid result if timestamps mismatch ✓ should return invalid result if "$createdAt" have violated time window ✓ should return invalid result if "$updatedAt" have violated time window REPLACE transition
+      ✓ should return invalid result if documents with action "replace" have violated time window
 ```

-The state transition data must also pass index validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/test/unit/document/stateTransition/data/validateDocumentsUniquenessByIndicesFactory.spec.js).
+The state transition data must also pass index validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/test/unit/document/stateTransition/data/validateDocumentsUniquenessByIndicesFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentsUniquenessByIndices
-  - should return valid result if Documents have no unique indices ✓ should return valid result if Document has unique indices and there are no duplicates ✓ should return invalid result if Document has unique indices and there are duplicates
+  ✓ should return valid result if Documents have no unique indices ✓ should return valid result if Document has unique indices and there are no duplicates ✓ should return invalid result if Document has unique indices and there are duplicates ✓ should return valid result if Document has undefined field from index ✓ should return valid result if Document being created and has createdAt and updatedAt indices
 ```